 Rise Up - Holly's Story

-One year after suffering a non-traumatic spinal cord injury, professional singing coach Holly Clark is organising a Christmas concert in aid of Spinal Research.
+One year after suffering a non-traumatic spinal cord injury, professional singing coach Holly Clark organised a Christmas concert in aid of Spinal Research.

 In December 2020, Holly was suddenly paralysed overnight.
 It was a normal busy week for the mum of two when she started to feel pins and needles down her left leg.
 At first she put it down to tiredness, but overnight the numbness spread to both legs, into her pelvis and up to her waist.